elementor/elementor-developers-docs/src/controls/frontend-available.md

 }
 ```

 Please note that the widget's `render()` method does not display any output.
-We want do insert the data from the control using JS.
+We want to insert the data from the control using JS.
 To do that, we registered a JS script located in `js/test-widget.js`, using the `get_style_depends()` method.

-Now, the widget JS hendler class should extend the `elementorModules.frontend.handlers.Base` class.
-This base class acts as an "abstract" class, defining basic methods like `onInit()` and provide access to the exposed control data using the `getElementSettings()`.
+Now, the widget JS handler class should extend the `elementorModules.frontend.handlers.Base` class.
+This base class acts as an "abstract" class, defining basic methods like `onInit()` and providing access to the exposed control data using `getElementSettings()`.

 ```js
 /**